InnovativeCoder/Proxmox-Homelab/README.md

     - Turn on the proxmox unstable updates for non production mode.
     - Turning disks into partition to make them RAID 10 zfs, for more redundancy.
     - IOMMU turned on, as this will help hardware sharing for the VMs and clusters.
+    - Add a zfs share for backups.
+    -